Kahiko/Growthware/Core/Web.Support/Utilities/ReadMe.md

 Utilities are responseable for:
     1.)
 Implementing any logic required by Web project 2.)
-Interacting with the business logic to retrieve requied data
+Interacting with the business logic to retrieve/save requied data 3.)
+Deal with any performance optimization (cache/session management)